agirayen/eventsites/README.md

 Event sites is an web application which helps consumer to search events and purchase and add into wishlist
 ## Front End
 Some node modules to be installed are-
-1. npm install bootstrap
+1. cd frontend
-2. npm install bootstrap-icons
+2. npm install
-3. cd frontend
+2. npm install bootstrap-icons and npm install bootstrap (just in case if bootsrao-fa kind of error is seen)
-4. npm start or docker-compose up
+3. npm start or docker-compose up
-This usually runs on the 3000.
+This usually runs on the 3000 port.

 ## Back End
 1. Ensure you are under `eventsites\backend` directory